 I’ve revised this template over time and have simplified both the cutting and assembly process.
 If you used an earlier version of the template, check out the latest from my free resource library to get the latest updates.

-Step 1: Cut out the pieces using the free daisy SVG or printable template
+Step 1: Cut out the daisy petal template

 I use my Cricut cutting machine to cut most of paper flower templates.
 This one in particular is super easy with the Cricut.